tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 ## Open Questions

-* Is it OK for state-synced nodes to not have historical blocks nor historical IAVL versions?

-* Do we need incremental chunk verification for first version?

-* Should we call these snapshots?
-IAVL already has a different concept called snapshots.
+* Should we have a simpler scheme for discovering snapshots?
+E.g. announce supported formats, and have peer supply latest available snapshot.

+    > Downsides: app has to announce supported formats, can't use `metadata` for arbitrary app negotiation of snapshots, having a single snapshot per peer may make fewer peers available for chosen snapshot.

-* Should the snapshot ABCI interface be a separate optional ABCI service, or mandatory?
+* Should `ListSnapshots` be a streaming API instead of a request/response API?

-* How can we make sure `ListSnapshots` data is valid?
-An adversary can provide a large number of invalid snapshots and make the node stuck in discovery mode.
-Perhaps collect snapshot list from many peers and pick ones that are available on a majority.

-* Should we punish nodes that provide invalid snapshots?
-How?

 * Should we store snapshot and chunk metadata in a database?
 Can we use the database for chunks?

 * How large chunks can we send without getting memory issues?
 Can we stream the chunk contents?

+* Should we call these snapshots?
+IAVL already has a different concept called snapshots.

 * Should a snapshot at height H be taken before or after the block at H is processed?
 E.g. RPC `/commit` returns app_hash after _previous_ height, i.e. _before_  current height.

 * Do we need to support all versions of blockchain reactor (i.e. fast sync)?

+## Resolved Questions

+* Is it OK for state-synced nodes to not have historical blocks nor historical IAVL versions?

+    > Yes, this is as intended.
+Maybe backfill blocks later.

+* Do we need incremental chunk verification for first version?

+    > No, we'll start simple.
+Can add chunk verification via a new snapshot format without any breaking changes in Tendermint.
+For adversarial conditions, maybe consider support for whitelisting peers to download chunks from.

+* Should the snapshot ABCI interface be a separate optional ABCI service, or mandatory?

+    > Mandatory, to keep things simple for now.
+It will therefore be a breaking change and push the release.
+For apps using the Cosmos SDK, we can provide a default implementation that does not serve snapshots and errors when trying to apply them.

+* How can we make sure `ListSnapshots` data is valid?
+An adversary can provide fake/invalid snapshots to DoS peers.

+    > For now, just pick snapshots that are available on a large number of peers.
+Maybe support whitelisting.
+We may consider e.g. placing snapshot manifests on the blockchain later.

+* Should we punish nodes that provide invalid snapshots?
+How?

+    > No, these are full nodes not validators, so we can't punish them.
+Just disconnect from them and ignore them.

 ## Implementation Plan